 - You have a choice here, now – if you want a boozy flan, wait until the mixture has cooled to add the coconut rum.
 If you just want the rum flavor without the alcohol, add the rum in the saucepan with the sugar, etc.

 - Meanwhile, whisk the eggs together well in a large bowl.
 Remove the milk mixture from the heat and add 1/4 cup to the eggs, whisking vigorously until combined.
 Repeat two more times to temper the eggs (to keep them from scrambling), then add the rest of the milk mixture.
-(Steps 2-4 can be skipped to save time – just combine everything in a blender with the eggs and blend it together well.)

 LOOKING FOR MORE TWISTED HISPANIC DESSERT RECIPES?